 6. The Customer’s Emotional Journey

-This is the secret sauce that makes journey maps so useful.
+This is the secret sauce that makes Customer Journey Map so useful.
 The emotional journey tracks how customers feel during their experience.

 By understanding the peaks and valleys in your customer’s emotional journey, you’ll quickly identify where you need to focus your energy and how.
-Below you can see an example of how an emotional journey might be tracked in a journey map.
+Below you can see an example of how an emotional journey might be tracked in a Customer Journey Map.

-This map is a great example of how to pull all of the required elements into a clear and easy-to-communicate visual.
+This map is a great example of how to pull all of the required elements into a clear and easy-to-communicate visual that helps visualize customer and business goals.

 Source: Heart of the Customer